Where You Can Find Help

 - When asked “Do this for future messages from email@example.com?” click Yes.

-If this is occurring for you after trying out the suggestions above, please report these missing emails in the Bug Report forums so that we can troubleshoot what's going on.
+If this is occurring for you after trying out the suggestions above, please report these missing emails in the Bug Report forums so that we can determine what the problem is.

 Reset Your Password

-- Click on the wrench tool icon in the upper right green bar to go to the Account Settings page.
+- Click on the wrench tool icon in the upper right green bar to go to Account Settings.

-- Once on the Account Settings page, scroll down to the 'Change password' section.
+- In Account Settings, scroll down to the 'Change password' section.

 - Enter your old password once (the one listed above in this case) and your new preferred password twice